-- (35) % Change in "Gross Profit" "Gross Profit" means LMS' net sales less its cost of sales for the applicable fiscal year.
+- (32) % Change in "Gross Profit" "Gross Profit" means LMS' net sales less its cost of sales for the applicable fiscal year.
 Net sales include all sales (including brokerage sales) net of bad debts and sales credits.
 Gross profit for any new business acquired shall not be included in the calculation of gross profit for the purposes of adjusting the Distribution payable to Alaris until such business has been operated by LMS for at least 36 months.
 In addition, any gross profit attributed to a disposition by LMS shall not be included in the calculation for adjusting the Distribution payable to Alaris.
-The % change in gross profit is not subject to any collar (plus or minus) other than the distributions associated with the US\$4.5 million contribution Alaris made to LMS in March 2016, for which the collar is plus or minus 6%. - (36) The estimate for the percentage change in performance metric for 2019 at the time of publishing the 2019 AIF was 30% for LMS.
+The % change in gross profits is not subject to any collar (plus or minus) other than the Distributions associated with the \$4.5 million contribution Alaris made to LMS in March 2016, for which the collar is plus or minus 6%. - (33) The estimate for the Annual % Change in Performance Metric for 2019 at the time of publishing the 2019 AIF was 30% for LMS.
 After receiving their audit for the fiscal year ended December 31, 2019, the reset came in higher at 34.4%.